 It's hard to fathom that any country would sit on top of the vast wealth of petroleum reserves we have and not develop them to their full potential - energy crisis or not.

-Will Canada snap out of the energy amnesia we are seemingly stuck in while the rest of the West is focussed intently on energy security and sustainable supply sources?
+Will Canada snap out of the energy amnesia we are seemingly stuck in while the rest of the West is focused intently on energy security and sustainable supply sources?

-Will we realize that as one of the most responsible global energy exporters – with vast oil and gas reserves – we have a real opportunity to be a go-to supplier for the world’s energy needs?
+Will we realize that as one of the best global energy exporters – with vast oil and gas reserves – we have a real opportunity to be a go-to supplier for the world’s energy needs?

 Only time will tell.
 However, we cannot and should not let such an opportunity pass us by.
-More responsibly produced Canadian energy on international markets is good for our families, global energy security AND the climate.
+More responsibly produced Canadian energy on international markets is good for our families and global energy security.
 Let’s not forget that.